 Large filling vs crownWhen reinforcement becomes structurally necessary.

 Not all large fillings need crowns.
 But not all large fillings are safe long-term either.
-Within the Structural Decision Framework (SDF), the question is not material — it’s structural threshold: when remaining tooth walls can no longer reliably absorb force.
+Within the Structural Decision Framework (SDF), the question is not material.
+It’s structural threshold: when remaining tooth walls can no longer reliably absorb force.

 Quick answer